General Information about the Minnesota Medical Cannabis Program

 Patients will pay a yet-to-be-determined price for medical cannabis products provided by the manufacturers.
 See the list of products for both manufacturers, LeaflineLabs and Minnesota Medical Solutions.
 In addition, most registered patients will pay an annual fee of $200 to participate in the program.
 There is a reduced annual fee of $50 for Minnesotans receiving Social Security disability, CHAMPVA, Supplemental Security Insurance payments or enrolled in medical assistance or MinnesotaCare.

 Where will the medical cannabis distribution centers be located?

 In what forms will medical cannabis be made available?

-Medical cannabis will be provided to patients as a liquid, pill or vaporized delivery method that does not require the use of dried leaves or plant form.
+Medical cannabis will be provided to patients as a liquid, pill, topical, or vaporized delivery method that does not require the use of dried leaves or plant form.